accordproject/techdocs/CONTRIBUTING.md

 ### <a name="question"></a> Got a Question or Problem?

 We want to keep GitHub Issues dedicated to bug reports and feature requests.
-Any general support questions are better directed towards a dedicated support platform, the best being the [Accord Project Slack Channel][apslack].
+Any general support questions are better directed towards a dedicated support platform, the best being the [Accord Project Discord Channel][disc].

 ### <a name="issue"></a> Found an Issue or Bug?